dsnowden25/CS5004-Midterm/Chapters/Chapter-2/Chapter_2.md

 We need to ensure rectangles always have positive dimensions.
 Which brings us to the constructor methods section!

-Later, we'll cover getters & setters.
+We will cover getters & setters afterwards, no worries.

 **Things to remember, before we move on:**